Ideal Submodules versus Ternary Ideals versus Linking Ideals: Extensions

+\bobn \begin{enumerate} \item The \it{multiplier space} $M(G)$ of $G$ shares (expressed in terms of ternary ideals and morphisms) the same universal property as the multiplier algebra of a \nbd{C^*}algebra.
+(Also this may be deduced by applying the universal property of the multiplier algebra of the reduced linking algebra of $G$.)
+Therefore, the homomorphism $T\colon F\rightarrow E/vG\rightarrow Q(G)$ maybe defined directly from an extension \eqref{***} without passing through the blockwise extension, and the result, obviously, coincides.
+(This direct definition by analogy with the case of \nbd{C^*}algebras, is what has been done in \cite{BaGu03} in terms of generalized isometries and full modules (which, we know, is equivalent to the procedure in terms of ternary homomorphisms we just discussed).)
+Our definition above recovers the Busby invariant from the Busby invariant for blockwise extensions of reduced linking algebras.

-\item Every homomorphism $\cC\rightarrow Q(\cA)$ is the Busby invariant of an extension $\cB$ of $\cC$ by $\cA$ and the Busby invariant determines the extension up to suitable equivalence.
-Adding the one-to-one correspondence between extension of Hilbert modules and blockwise extensions of the reduced linking algebras, we get the same statement for the Busby invariants for extensions of Hilbert modules. \end{itemize} We do not deepen this further.
+\item Every homomorphism $\cC\rightarrow Q(\cA)$ is the Busby invariant of an extension $\cB$ of $\cC$ by $\cA$; thus, the Busby invariant induces an equivalence relation among extension (usually, referred to as \it{strong isomorphism}). \footnote{ This relation is stronger than the one we mentioned in Footnote \ref{stFN}.
+It does not identify split extensions with the super-trivial one. } Adding the one-to-one correspondence between extension of Hilbert modules and blockwise extensions of the reduced linking algebras, we get the same statement for the Busby invariants of extensions of Hilbert modules.

+The proof for \nbd{C^*}algebras is done by proving existence of so-called \it{pullbacks}.
+Again, one may (as in \cite{BaGu03}) imitate word by word the \nbd{C^*}case.
+Or one may note that, for blockwise homomorphisms, the construction of a pullback for reduced linking algebras, leads to blockwise homomorphisms and, therefore, restricts to a pullback construction for the \nbd{21}corners.
+We do not deepen this further, but leave this as an exercise.
+And we spare the discussion of equivalences of extensions.
+(See \cite{BaGu03}.)
+We only keep the message: Every ternary homomorphism $F\rightarrow Q(G)$ is the Busby invariant of an extension $E$ of $F$ by $G$.